 - It takes time to build Retinol Tolerance and you might get side effects like redness, skin Irritation, scaliness, extremely dry skin, or sometimes even mild burns when exceeding the quantity.

 Things to remember when using Tretinoin for best results (Newbies pay attention)

 - Use a ‘sandwich method’ when applying Tretinoin.
 First a layer of moisturizer then tretinoin cream, and then end with a layer of moisturizer.
 This will degrade any chance of over-exfoliation or flaking.

-- Apply Vaseline under your eyes & mouth before applying tretinoin cream.
+- Apply a thin layer of Vaseline under your eyes & mouth before applying tretinoin cream.

 - Always use just a pea-sized amount of tretinoin for the face & neck.